jericksen/Capstone/README.md

 The resulting confusion matrix indicates a high level of missclassification between class 7 & 8.
 These classes represent theft from automobiles and theft that is classified as 'other'.
 For both classes, minor theft is the underlying theme.

-Attempts were made to look at the underlying data from the top three contributing features and assess similariates within the data leading to the model's inability to differentiate between the classes.
-To begin this analysis, I looked at the distribution of the 'hour' feature for class 7 & 8 and compared it the distribution of a few other, unrelated crime classes.
+Attempts were made to look at the underlying data from the top three contributing features to assess existing similariates.
+High levels of similarity can lead to the model's inability to differentiate between the classes.

+Beginning with the most important feature, I looked at the distribution of the 'hour' data for class 7 & 8 and compared it the distribution of a few other, unrelated crime classes:

 <p align="center">
      <img src="images/Hour_dist._7_8.png" width="650" height="350">